A BOOK LAUNCH AND CONVERSATION WITH DR ILLAN RUA WALL

 Dr Wall offers an overview of his book, with responses from Dr Lara Montesinos Coleman (University of Sussex), a former ISRF Fellow working at the intersections between IR, anthropology and political philosophy; and Professor Carolyn Pedwell (University of Kent), a scholar of cultural studies and media, and author of Revolutionary Routines: The Habits of Social Transformation (McGill-Queens UP, 2021).
 Questions and a discussion follow, moderated by Professor Christopher Newfield, ISRF Director of Research.

-This is the tenth in the ISRF’s series of Book Launches.
+This is the eleventh in the ISRF’s series of Book Launches.